Green Card

 In some cases, Legal Permanent Residency may be granted conditionally as in the case of spouses of U.S. Citizens who have been married for less than two years at the time that they became permanent residents or in the case of Entrepreneur Investment Visas.

 All Green Card holders are presumed to be Permanent Residents of the U.S., however this presumption is rebuttable and if the Permanent Resident does not take steps to show his or her intent to reside permanently in the United States, he or she may be deemed to have abandoned the Legal Permanent Resident (Green Card) status, and they may be asked to surrender their Green Card.
-You should consult an Immigration Attorney if you think that you may have a problem reentering the United States.
+You should consult an Immigration Attorney if you think that you may have a problem reentering the United States with your Green Card.

 See also Frequently Asked Questions